-I remember once when my family and I went for a dip in a pool at a time-share in Daytona Beach, Florida, and everybody inside suddenly remembered they had someplace else to be – at the exact same time.
+I remember once when I was a kid, my family and I went for a dip in a pool at a time-share in Daytona Beach, Florida, and everybody inside suddenly remembered they had someplace else to be – at the exact same time.
 We simply splashed around for a short while after the mass exodus, then left with our heads held high.

-Also, on another occasion when I was on a business trip to West Palm Beach, I went to exercise at the ritzy hotel’s gym that doubled as a private club.
+Also, on another occasion when I was on a business trip to West Palm Beach, I went to exercise at the ritzy hotel gym that doubled as a private club.
 Almost immediately, I felt daggers shooting from the eyes of a few older patrons who appeared startled when I displayed a legitimate room key that guaranteed my entry.
 One gentleman was so put out, he left.
-With the palpable rancor in the room, I was tempted to leave myself, but I thought of Rosa Parks and Martin Luther King, and memories of the other civil rights activists who risked their lives and limbs so that I could be free to go wherever I pleased.
+With the palpable rancor in the room, I was tempted to leave myself, but I remembered Rosa Parks, Martin Luther King, and other civil rights activists who risked their lives and limbs so that I could be free to go wherever I pleased.
 That knowledge kept me rooted in place.
 Facing the staring squad, I raised eight-pound dumbbells in quiet and dignified defiance.

 Lesson #2: Sometimes the encounters are more subtle, which makes it difficult to tell if you’re being profiled because of your race, your accent, or your nationality.
 It will irk you, but don’t do anything to give the individuals justification to take the harassment to another level.